Love and Marriage and Money: Can you get all Three?

 In reality, you can talk about money before the wedding, or fight about it after.
 But the subject will come up.

 Matchmakers through the centuries, all the way to the computerized services of today, begin with the idea that you need to consider people’s unique personalities to create a connection.
 Apparently, you need to know much the same thing to follow a budget.
-Over 15 years, Crown developed Personality I.D.®, that details how an individual’s make up can translate into their financial decisions.
-In counseling thousands of couples over Crown’s more than 40 years, we learned that before a man and woman say, “We do” they should ask, “Who are you?”
+Over 15 years, Crown developed Personality I.D.®, which details how an individual’s personality can translate into their financial decisions.
+In counseling thousands of couples over Crown’s more than 40 years, we learned that before a man and woman say, “We do,” they should ask, “Who are you?”

 Some people may find comfort in realizing that their reluctance to tackle money issues may come from their unique make up.
 About 1 in 5 Americans surveyed by the Princeton Survey Research Associates said that they do not keep track of their finances at all.
 And the rest often stray from the straight and narrow as other goals take precedence.
 But it may not be their fault.

-Couples need to make a plan to prevent both a marriage and financial disaster.
+Couples need to make a plan to prevent both a marriage and a financial disaster.

 Money should not become the wedge that pries a couple apart.
 Money is a tool, used to build up a family, and used wisely it becomes an investment in happily every after.